statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 36.“Attained EEDI” is the EEDI value achieved by an individual ship in accordance with regulation 20 of chapter 4.

 37.“Required EEDI” is the maximum value of attained EEDI that is allowed by regulation 21 of chapter 4 for the specific ship type and size.

+38.*LNG carrier* in relation to chapter 4 of this Annex means a cargo ship constructed or adapted and used for the carriage in bulk of liquefied natural gas (LNG).

+39.*Cruise passenger ship* in relation to chapter 4 of this Annex means a passenger ship not having a cargo deck, designed exclusively for commercial transportation of passengers in overnight accommodations on a sea voyage.

+40.*Conventional propulsion* in relation to chapter 4 of this Annex means a method of propulsion where a main reciprocating internal combustion engine(s) is the prime mover and coupled to a propulsion shaft either directly or through a gear box.

+41.*Non-conventional propulsion* in relation to chapter 4 of this Annex means a method of propulsion, other than conventional propulsion, including diesel-electric propulsion, turbine propulsion, and hybrid propulsion systems.

+42.*Cargo ship having ice-breaking capability* in relation to chapter 4 of this Annex means a cargo ship which is designed to break level ice independently with a speed of at least 2 knots when the level ice thickness is 1.0 m or more having ice bending strength of at least 500 kPa.

+43.A ship *delivered on or after* 1 September 2019 means a ship:

+.1 for which the building contract is placed on or after 1 September 2015; or

+.2 in the absence of a building contract, the keel of which is laid, or which is at a similar stage of construction, on or after 1 March 2016; or

+.3 the delivery of which is on or after 1 September 2019.

 ### Regulation  3